Richard Burke Jr.

-Richard Burke (9 February 1758 – 2 August 1794) was a barrister and Member of Parliament in England.
+Richard Burke (9 February 1758 – 2 August 1794; not be confused with his uncle, also named Richard Burke) was a British barrister and Member of Parliament.

 He was born in Battersea, the son of Edmund Burke and Jane Mary Nugent.
 He was educated at Westminster School and Christ Church, Oxford, and was called to the bar at the Middle Temple in 1780.
 His father had high hopes for "the Whelp", never to be realized.

 He was Recorder of Bristol from 1783 until his early death.

 In 1791 Richard carried out a mission to the Koblenz headquarters of the French émigré army on behalf of his father, who was indulging in private diplomacy.
-Thereafter he returned to Ireland to become an agent of the Catholic Committee, which attained a small measure towards Catholic Emancipation in the Irish Parliament's Roman Catholic Relief Act 1793.
+Thereafter he returned to Ireland to become an agent of the Catholic Committee, which achieved a small measure of Catholic Emancipation in the Irish Parliament's Roman Catholic Relief Act 1793.

 In 1794 his father resigned his seat in parliament for Malton, North Yorkshire over the failure to convict Warren Hastings in a parliamentary impeachment.
 Richard was elected in succession to his father, but fell ill soon afterwards, and died in South Kensington at the early age of thirty-six on 2 August 1794, and was buried in Beaconsfield.